What is Speed Hill Climbing About?

 You will be called up in numerical order for your first practise run.
 You will have a fairly good idea of when you are about to be called, as everyone is called in numerical order, and you will see your fellow competitors preparing.
 If you wait until you are called before putting on your helmet, strapping yourself in etc., you will waste time and delay the meeting.
 This will not endear you to either the Paddock Marshals or the Clerk of the Course, so be prepared!

 Approach the start-line in accordance with the Marshals directions.
+The marshalls will position you and hold you in position, you don’t need to apply the brakes or hand-brake.
 Once in position, watch the red light.
 When it turns green, you may start in your own time.
 Unlike a race meeting, it is NOT necessary to start immediately the control light turns green.
 At hillclimbs, the green light merely indicates that the track is clear, and that the timekeepers and course controllers are ready for you to start.
 The timing computers will be activated once you start moving and have broken the light beam that is positioned across the track just in front of your stationary car.

 Now you are on your way!
 The only things to stop you completing your run will be a marshal waving a red flag at you from one of the various marshals posts, or a breakdown etc. If you see a red flag being waved, you must cease competing, and immediately stop in a controlled way, and then obey the marshals instructions.
 You will be shown a red flag when a previous competitor has experienced difficulties on the hill, or the track needs dressing before competition can continue.
 If you are red-flagged, you may be offered a re-run.